cultureandempire/cultureandempire.github.io/cande.md

 CSIRO doesn't make products.
 Nor do any of the other 10 or so firms claiming patents on the 802.11 WiFi standard.
 The end result is that firms like Buffalo that are doing real innovation are taxed by private interests who make no products and do no innovation at all.

 In the worst cases, where patents hit a really crucial area of technology, cost gravity slows down for two decades while the monopoly owner tries to bully the industry into licensing deals.
 It happens over and over, from steam engines to touch screens.
-Patent holders and their wealth offer such a powerful example of the "success of strong private property rights", and the costs remain hidden.
+Patent holders and their wealth offer such a powerful example of the "success of strong private property rights," and the costs remain hidden.
 Who is measuring expected cost gravity, and raising the alarm bells when it doesn't happen?

 ### Answering the Pro-Patent Arguments